Surface metrology: Resolution

-For 3D measurements, the probe is commanded to scan over a 2D area on the surface.
+In practice for 3D measurements, the probe is commanded to scan over a 2D area on the surface.
 The spacing between data points may not be the same in both directions.
 In some cases, the physics of the measuring instrument may have a large effect on the data.
 This is especially true when measuring very smooth surfaces.
-For contact measurements, most obvious problem is that the stylus may scratch the measured surface.
-Another problem is that the stylus may be too blunt to reach the bottom of deep valleys and it may round the tips of sharp peaks.
+For contact measurements, the most obvious problem is that the stylus may scratch the measured surface.
+Vice versa, the stylus may be too blunt to reach the bottom of deep valleys and it may round the tips of sharp peaks.
 In this case the probe is a physical filter that limits the accuracy of the instrument.